 - KodeKloud Training has a great CKA course on Udemy.

-- Killer Shell has a good run-through of their preview simulator available, which gives you a good idea of the depth you can expect to need to know.
+- Killer Shell has a good run-through of their preview simulator available, which gives you a good idea of the depth you can expect to need to know, its harder than the exam and you get two instances of this when you sign up, do not make the mistake of not doing this, if you pass this well then its a good indication you are ready, if you score a low score, perhaps think twice about taking the exam soon.

 In addition, I set up a home cluster using Raspberry Pi, but if you cannot stretch to that, you can use kops and virtual box to do so.
 The lowest entry barrier is installing Docker Desktop and enabling Kubernetes there, which will get you started with no fuss and the ability to learn kubectl commands.
 The docker desktop method, however, is not enough to learn how to set up a cluster from scratch.